 Business process mapping is used with different levels of process mapping.
 This process is very general in approach and without definite focus.

-Business process modeling is very specific and deals with low-level mapping.
+Business process modelling is very specific and deals with low-level mapping.
 It is used specifically for making modifications and improvements.
-Business process modeling is used along with other tools to ensure a successful evaluation and optimization process.
+Business process modelling is used along with other tools to ensure a successful evaluation and optimization process.
 The effectiveness of each tool contributes to the success of the whole.
 Such tools include Business Process Management (BPM).

 This method involves constantly evaluating and improving current processes to increase efficiency.
 The essence of BPM is that it is a continuous process that should be carried out regularly.
 Apart from this quality, it is quite similar to business process improvement and re-engineering.